How to Price Simple Websites for Maximum Profit and Client Value

 Key Takeaways

-- Match the pricing model to client perception of value.
+2. Match pricing models to client value perception